CharlotteKHL/WeatherApp/README.md

 ## Description

 Welcome to CKC Weather App.
-Soba the Shiba mascot will be waiting for you and will present you with suitable recommendations on what to where depending on the live current weather from a range of cities you can choose from.
+Soba the Shiba mascot will be waiting for you and will present you with suitable recommendations on what to wear depending on the live current weather from a range of cities you can choose from.

 ## Installation